M4rcBe/Astronauts/README.md

 Information about the database and the variables can be found: https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-07-14/readme.md

-The analysis in R is devided in graphics and a linear regression model.
+The analysis in R is devided in graphics and linear regression.